meghans18/iro-electron/README.md

             looper();
         };
         rotate();
 	#the open timer opens the map every 7.5 minutes in this case
 	#this is because the video will be playing for 5 minutes, then the map will display for 2.5 minutes.
 	#the video automatically closes itself in the video.html file
         open = setInterval(function() {
             ipcRenderer.send('reset');
-        }, 450000); #set this for length of video + amount of break time you want in between playing the video map.setView([20, 11.5], 3);
+        }, 450000);
+        map.setView([20, 11.5], 3);
     }

 #the resetTimer function is called whenever there is activity. it clears all the other timers so they stop going
 #the t timer runs the openChild (rotation) function whenever there hasn't been activity for 2.5 minutes
     function resetTimer() {
         clearTimeout(insideRotate);
         clearInterval(open);